yc22305/CubeSat/README.md

 I have created a package `serial_srvs` and uploded it in this reporitory.
 Download it and move it to your catkin workspace.
 Then, follow the above steps and check `ros_lib` folder in arduino libraries for whether `serial_srvs` package is successfully created.

 ##### [NOTE:]
+1. If you fail to create costom packages in `ros_lib`.
+Try to power off the PC (or the virtual machine), restart it, and follow the steps above again.
-You could refer to [the page](http://wiki.ros.org/rosserial/Tutorials/Adding%20Other%20Messages) for information about adding message types. "rosserial_arduino" itselt is a "rosserial_client" package, and we would like to retain the functions specific to rosserial_arduino, so just replace rosserial_client with rosserial_arduino.
+2. You could refer to [the page](http://wiki.ros.org/rosserial/Tutorials/Adding%20Other%20Messages) for information about adding message types. "rosserial_arduino" itselt is a "rosserial_client" package, and we would like to retain the functions specific to rosserial_arduino, so just replace rosserial_client with rosserial_arduino.

 #### Change the serial port for transmitting ROS message
 As mentioned in the fisrt step of "Bluetooth HC-05" section, we are able to wire HC-05 in other way rather than RX0 and TX0.
 In default, every ROS message will be transmitted through "Serial" in arduino, which is the UART of RX0 & TX0, so HC-05 must be connected to these pin for getting ROS messages.
 To change the UART, modification in `ros_lib/ArduinoHardware.h` is needed.